Sahan Journal’s health coverage is supported in part by a generous gift from Delta Dental of Minnesota. You can become a Sahan sponsor, too.

 Should you get the Pfizer, the Moderna, or Johnson & Johnson vaccine?

-Update, April 13: The state and federal government are instructing health providers and pharmacies to pause distribution of all Johnson & Johnson vaccine doses following reports of six women who experienced a rare form of blood clot after receiving this vaccine.
+This hiatus followed reports of seven women, out of nearly 7 million people, who experienced a rare form of blood clot after receiving this vaccine.
 None of the women live in Minnesota.
-One of the women died and another is currently hospitalized, according to the New York Times.
+One of the women died and another was hospitalized, according to the New York Times.

 Do I have to prove I am eligible for the vaccine?

 Yes.
 Bring an ID with you when you go to get the vaccine.
-Most places administering the vaccine will ask for your identification to prove you are 65 or older.
-Health insurance is not required to access the vaccine, but if you have health insurance, bring your health insurance information.
+Health insurance is not required to access the vaccine, but if you have health insurance, bring that information.
 Some places will bill your insurance for reimbursement.
 But there will not be a co-payment due.

 Do I need to show a certain type of ID at the vaccine site?

 It depends.
-For people 65 and older, the state’s five community sites require people bring an ID with them during vaccination to prove their age.
-But they do not require a specific type of ID, such as a government-issued photo ID or a driver’s license, according to Minnesota Health Commissioner Jan Malcolm.
-You can use those—but you’re not limited to them.
+State vaccination sites do not require a specific type of ID, such as a government-issued photo ID or a driver’s license, according to Minnesota Health Commissioner Jan Malcolm.
+You can use those–but you’re not limited to them.

 Some places are more strict.
 A spokesperson for Walgreens, for example, says that anyone receiving a vaccine at a Walgreen’s must “show a valid government ID to confirm their identity.”
 At the same time, the spokesperson says, the pharmacy “will not turn away individuals who do not produce an ID” unless it’s “specifically required by a jurisdiction.”